-Regardless of how the practice of law changes in the future, law firms will always need energy, experience, skill and wisdom.
-Forward thinking law firms realize that hiring and supporting bright young lawyers is a critical component of ensuring that the firm does not run out of energy and fall into decline.
-A strong attorney development program can further secure long-term successes.
+Regardless of how the practice of law changes in the future, law firms will always need energy, experience, skill, and wisdom.
+Forward-thinking law firms realize that hiring and supporting bright young lawyers is a critical component of ensuring that the firm does not run out of energy and fall into decline.
+A strong attorney development program can further secure long-term success.

 These programs can be beneficial to both the associate and the firm.
 Firms that develop their leaders now will be better positioned to handle challenges in the future.